AzatSharip/HH-parser/README.md

 # HH-parser
- Script for analyzing current requirements for recruiters
+ Script for analyzing job offers on hh.ru.

+**Used packages:**
+requests, BeautifulSoup, time, random -- parsing;
+pickle -- temporary write to file;
+pandas -- get data frame and export to excel file